surniaulula/wpsso/readme.txt

 	* Validates theme header templates for correct HTML markup.
 	* Verifies webpage HTML for duplicate meta tags.

-* Contextual help for every plugin option and [comprehensive online documentation](https://wpsso.com/docs/plugins/wpsso/).
+Contextual help for every plugin option and [comprehensive online documentation](https://wpsso.com/docs/plugins/wpsso/).

-<h3>Free Complementary Add-ons</h3>

-Do you need even more advanced, special and unique features?

-Simply activate the free complementary add-on(s) you require:

-* [WPSSO FAQ Manager](https://wordpress.org/plugins/wpsso-faq/) to manage FAQ categories with Question and Answer pages.
-* [WPSSO Inherit Parent Metadata](https://wordpress.org/plugins/wpsso-inherit-parent-meta/) to inherit featured and custom images.
-* [WPSSO Mobile App Meta Tags](https://wordpress.org/plugins/wpsso-am/) to manage mobile App information.
-* [WPSSO Organization Markup](https://wordpress.org/plugins/wpsso-organization/) to manage multiple Organizations.
-* [WPSSO Place and Local SEO Markup](https://wordpress.org/plugins/wpsso-plm/) to manage multiple locations.
-* [WPSSO Product Metadata for WooCommerce](https://wordpress.org/plugins/wpsso-wc-metadata/) to add GTIN, GTIN-8, GTIN-12 (UPC), GTIN-13 (EAN), GTIN-14, ISBN, MPN, depth, and volume for WooCommerce products and variations.
-* [WPSSO Ratings and Reviews](https://wordpress.org/plugins/wpsso-ratings-and-reviews/) to add ratings in WordPress comments.
-* [WPSSO REST API](https://wordpress.org/plugins/wpsso-rest-api/) to add meta tags and Schema markup in REST API queries.
-* [WPSSO Ridiculously Responsive Social Sharing Buttons](https://wordpress.org/plugins/wpsso-rrssb/) to add responsive share buttons.
-* [WPSSO Schema Breadcrumbs Markup](https://wordpress.org/plugins/wpsso-breadcrumbs/) to add Breadcrumbs markup for Google.
-* [WPSSO Schema JSON-LD Markup](https://wordpress.org/plugins/wpsso-schema-json-ld/) to provide Google with Schema markup in its preferred format.
-* [WPSSO Shipping Delivery Time for WooCommerce](https://wordpress.org/plugins/wpsso-wc-shipping-delivery-time/) to provide Google with shipping rates and delivery time estimates.
-* [WPSSO Strip Schema Microdata](https://wordpress.org/plugins/wpsso-strip-schema-microdata/) to strip incorrect markup from templates.
-* [WPSSO Tune WP Image Editors](https://wordpress.org/plugins/wpsso-tune-image-editors/) for better looking WordPress thumbnails.
-* [WPSSO User Locale Selector](https://wordpress.org/plugins/wpsso-user-locale/) to switch languages quickly and easily.

-<h3>WPSSO Core Premium Features</h3>

-The Standard version is designed to satisfy the requirements of most WordPress sites, but if your site would benefit from additional 3rd party plugin or service API integration, then you may consider getting the Premium version for those additional features.

-* Detection of embedded videos from Facebook, Slideshare, Vimeo, Wistia, and Youtube in the content text.
+[Premium] Detection of embedded videos from Facebook, Slideshare, Vimeo, Wistia, and Youtube in the content text.

-* Support for the Twitter [Player Card](https://dev.twitter.com/cards/types/player) for embedded videos.
+[Premium] Support for the Twitter [Player Card](https://dev.twitter.com/cards/types/player) for embedded videos.

-* Optional upscaling of small images from the Media Library for social sharing and Schema markup.
+[Premium] Optional upscaling of small images from the Media Library for social sharing and Schema markup.

-* URL shortening with Bitly, DLMY.App, Google, Ow.ly, TinyURL, or YOURLS.
+[Premium] URL shortening with Bitly, DLMY.App, Google, Ow.ly, TinyURL, or YOURLS.

-* Most complete Schema JSON-LD markup for WooCommerce products ([WPSSO JSON add-on required](https://wordpress.org/plugins/wpsso-schema-json-ld/)).
+[Premium] Complete Schema JSON-LD markup for WooCommerce products ([WPSSO JSON add-on required](https://wordpress.org/plugins/wpsso-schema-json-ld/)).

-* Integrates with 3rd party plugins and service APIs for additional image, video, e-Commerce product details, SEO settings, etc. The following modules are included with the Premium version, and are automatically loaded if/when the supported plugins and/or services are required.
+[Premium] Integrates with 3rd party plugins and service APIs for additional image, video, e-Commerce product details, SEO settings, etc. The following modules are included with the Premium version and automatically loaded if/when the supported plugins and/or services are required.

 	* **Integration with 3rd Party Plugins:**